influxdata/telegraf/plugins/aggregators/derivative/README.md

   # suffix = "_rate"
   ##
   ## Field to use for the quotient when computing the derivative.
+  ## When using a field as the derivation parameter the name of that field will
+  ## be used for the resulting derivative, e.g. *fieldname_by_parameter*.
-  ## By default the timestamps of the metrics are used.
+  ## By default the timestamps of the metrics are used and the suffix is omitted.
   # variable = ""
   ##
   ## Maximum number of roll-overs in case only one measurement is found during a period.